I'm a writer. I'm an editor.

 Hi there.
 My name's Charles Hodgkins.
 I'm pretty good at parallel parking, and once I made 95 of 100 free throws.
 But more on those heroics another time.
 We're here to discuss work.

-I've spent the last couple decades crafting and strategizing marketing, editorial, and advertorial content on a broad array of topics: health, travel/places, food, and music, to name more than a few.
+I've spent the last couple decades strategizing, crafting, and shaping copy and content on a broad array of topics: health, travel/places, food, and music, to name more than a few.
 My creative versatility fills needs well.

 But don't just take my word for it — see what others have said about my work.